 In Reception, we have two classes, Dodd and Inkpen.
-Mrs Dunn, Mrs Tench and Miss Hinton teach all of the children in both classes, depending on the focus at that time.
-Mrs Dunn leads the Early Years team and is also the Deputy Safeguarding lead in school.
+Mrs Tench and Miss Hinton teach children from both classes, with Mrs Haynes stepping in for Mrs Tench on Mondays.
+Mrs Dunn leads the entire Early Years team and is also the Deputy Safeguarding lead in school.
 Mrs Tench also leads science across the school whilst Miss Hinton leads on History.

 If you would like to get in touch with the Reception team, please email email@example.com

 For Literacy and Mathematics the children are taught in small focus groups across both classes which allows us to tailor our teaching to the specific needs of each child or group.
 The children also have many opportunities to explore their own learning through play, co-operation, investigation and exploration.
 Children are supported to find out about the world around them, technology, art, music, PE and all other areas through whole class teaching, small group teaching or independent investigation.